 The account activity dashboard shows you a list of all sign-in activities to your Google account.
 It gives you information about all the devices that have been active in the last 25 days.
 If you found some suspicious device that is currently using your account, you can remove account access from the Google Security dashboard.
 However, it isn’t possible to revoke account access for browser sessions.

 Bonus Tip: For Inactive Google Users

 If you don’t know, you need to login to your Google account at least once every nine months to prevent your account from getting locked.
-Inactive account manager lets you control what happens to your account if you haven’t logged in for a very long time.
+An inactive account manager lets you control what happens to your account if you haven’t logged in for a very long time.
 You can set timeout periods and notification alerts to your mobile number or alternative Email.
 You can access the Inactive account manager from the below link.

-That’s it guys!
+That’s it, guys!
 So, did you find these Google URLs useful?
 Let us know in the comments section below.